Japanese company’s lander rockets toward moon with UAE rover

 It will take nearly five months for the lander and its experiments to reach the moon.

-The company ispace designed its craft to use minimal fuel, to save money and leave more room for cargo.
+The company ispace designed its craft to use minimal fuel to save money and leave more room for cargo.
 So it’s taking a slow, low-energy path to the moon, flying 1 million miles (1.6 million kilometers) from Earth before looping back and intersecting with the moon by the end of April.

 By contrast, NASA’s Orion crew capsule with test dummies took five days to reach the moon last month.
 The lunar flyby mission ends Sunday with a Pacific splashdown.